Hunter Valley: Geology

-The Hunter Region is considered a transitional area between the Paleozoic rock foundation of the New England Fold Belt located to the south and the Early Permian and Middle Triassic period rock formations of the Sydney Basin to the south.
+The Hunter Valley is considered a transitional area between the Paleozoic rock foundation of the New England Fold Belt located to the south and the Early Permian and Middle Triassic period rock formations of the Sydney Basin to the south.
 Between these two geological areas is the Hunter-Mooki Thrust fault.
-At one time this fault was very geologically active and gave rise to the Brokenback range that feature prominently in the Hunter region.
+At one time this fault was very geologically active and gave rise to the Brokenback range that feature prominently in the Hunter valley.
 Strips of basalt found throughout the region also bear witness to the volcanic activity that has occurred in the history of this fault.

 The Permian rocks in the central and southeastern expanse of the Lower Hunter Valley were formed when the area was underneath a shallow marine estuary.
 The remnants of this period has left an extensive network of coal seams that fuelled the early population boom of the Hunter Valley in the 19th century as well a high degree of salinity in the water table of much of the area.
 The further north and west, towards the Brokenback Range and the Upper Hunter, the more Triassic sandstone that can be found leading eventually to the carboniferous rocks that form the northern boundary of the Hunter with the New England Fold Belt and the foothills of the Barrington Tops.

 Overall, the Hunter Valley has more soils (mostly hard, acidic patches of poorly draining heavy clay) that are unsuitable for viticulture than they have areas that are ideal for growing grapes.
 The soils of the Lower Hunter vary widely from sandy alluvial flats (often planted to Semillon), to deep friable loam (often planted with Shiraz) and friable red duplex soils.
 In the Upper Hunter, the rivers and creeks of the region contribute to the areas black, silty loam soils that are often overlaid on top of alkaline clay loam.
 Among the hills of the Brokenback range are strips of volcanic basalt that are prized by growers for their tendencies to restrict vigor and concentrate mineral flavours in the grapes.
-The Warkworth Sands Woodland of the Hunter Valley are situated on these soils.
+The Central Hunter Valley eucalypt forest and woodland, part of the Coastal Valley Grassy Woodlands, occurs on these soils.